-Essays Remembering Vilcha A twice abandoned villa
+Essays Remembering Vilcha A twice abandoned village

 This essay examines the fate of Vilcha, a village that was forcibly abandoned twice within a single generation.
 Originally located in Polissia, the village was evacuated after the Chornobyl disaster.
 Its inhabitants were resettled to a newly built village in the Kharkiv region.
 This second village of Vilcha was occupied and subsequently destroyed during the Russian-Ukrainian war.
 Based on three waves of oral interviews conducted between 2016 and 2025, this essay explores the experiences of forced displacement, memory, and loss.
 Vilcha emerges as a poignant example of repeated forced migration caused by both technological disaster and war.